MooersLab/pymolsnips/README.md

 It takes one to two weeks of nibbling away at <em>Emacs</em> tutorials to become productive at text editing in <em>Emacs</em>.
 There is a built-in tutorial in <em>Emacs</em> as well as many on-line tutorials.
-A visually appealing tutorial is available [here](https://www.gnu.org/software/emacs/tour/).
+A visually appealing tutorial is available <a href="https://www.gnu.org/software/emacs/tour/">here</a>.

 It takes several months to become competent in <em>Emacs</em>.
 It takes a life-time to master <em>Emacs</em> hence <em>Emacs</em> is known as a <b>life-time editor</b>.